ZL-AOC/bookbot/README.md

 BookBot is my first project!

-Currently, it reads Frankenstein.txt and dumps a report of total word count, as well as reporting instances of each alphabetical character found in the .txt file.
+Currently, it reads the contents of the books/ directory and dumps a report of total word count, as well as reporting instances of each alphabetical character found in the .txt file.